Idealism vs. Realism

 All people are basically good at heart.
 Those who make mistakes in society should not be incarcerated.
 Everyone is capable of being rehabilitated, to bring out the good that is just hidden inside.
 If there were a God, he’d never punish anybody.
 He would love everybody, and there would be no suffering or pain.

 My main allegiance is to our environment.
-I am committed to doing anything and everything to save our great earth from the effects of global warming.
-We should be able to develop new sources of energy that are used worldwide.
+I am committed to doing anything and everything to save our great Mother Earth from the effects of climate change.
+We should be able to develop new sources of energy, besides oil and coal, that are used worldwide.
 People are nothing more than misguided animals, who don’t have enough sense to stop polluting the planet.
-We need to finish evolving; we have to attain our ultimate goal of collective godhood.
+We need to finish evolving, and we have to attain our ultimate goal of collective godhood!

 If there were good feelings all over the world, there would be peace on earth.
 Reality is just a product of the combined human will, and all truth is relative.
-All we have to do is desire and choose peace and prosperity, and it will happen.
+All we have to do is desire and choose peace and prosperity.
+It will happen; it is the progressive way.
 If we all do this, we can change the entire world from a dystopia into a utopia.
 Yes we can!

 Now, here is a sample profile of a pure realist: